Basic Template Execution

 Note that this will not work unless you have granted access to the members of a class, or set the unsafe option (see Member Access).

-You cannot call methods on objects.
+Also note that you cannot call methods on objects.
 You can only retrieve properties.
 (There are some ways to circumvent this using custom filters, but it takes some code.
 We’ll talk more about this later.)